A Fluid Limit for an Overloaded X Model Via a Stochastic Averaging Principle: Introduction.

 \section{Introduction.}

 In this paper we prove that the deterministic fluid approximation for the overloaded $X$ call-center model, suggested in \cite{PeW09b} and analyzed in \cite{PeW09c}, arises as the many-server heavy-traffic fluid limit of a properly scaled sequence of overloaded Markovian X models under the {\em fixed-queue-ratio-with-thresholds} (FQR-T) control.
+(A list of all the acronyms appears in \S \ref{AppAcro} in the appendix.)
 The $X$ model has two classes of customers and two service pools, one for each class, but with both pools capable of handling customers from either class.
 The service-time distributions depend on both the class and the pool.
 The FQR-T control was suggested in \cite{PeW09a} as a way to automatically initiate sharing (i.e., sending customers from one class to the other service pool) when the system encounters an unexpected overload, while ensuring that sharing does not take place when it is not needed.